AugurProject/augur-walkthrough/README.md

 # Intro:

-This guide assumes you  are running a local environment and you have access to multiple accounts for testing with access to ETH and REP. We are also under the assumption that you are using Metamask for ease of testing.
+This guide assumes you  are running a local environment and you have access to multiple accounts for testing with access to ETH and REP.

 # [Testing Accounts](/account.md)